1. Fiesta Bowl Parade – December 27

 5. The Tomato Comedy – December 26-January 25

 You Say Tomato, I Say Shut Up! takes a humorous look at a relationship that seems challenged from the start by powerful, opposing personalities.
 After trials and tribulations, they learn to navigate the conflicts that come with romance, money and children by embracing each other's differences, taking on parenting as a competitive sport and dropping out of couple's therapy.
 Call for times. $43-$53.
 Herberger Theater Center, 222 E. Monroe St., Phoenix, herbergertheater.org, 602-254-7399.

-Grab your mittens and glide a few laps as this outdoor ice rink returns to the heart of Downtown Phoenix, with daytime and evening sessions.
+Grab your mittens and glide a few laps as this outdoor ice rink returns to the heart of Downtown Phoenix.
 Call for times and ticket prices.
 CityScape Phoenix, Central Avenue between Washington and Jefferson streets, Phoenix, cityskatephx.com, 602-772-3900.

 7. The Night Before Christmas – December 10-28